|

 We will test that the longest entry fits the available space, and can size

-the text accordingly.
-If you are laying out the plate graphics yourself,
+If you are planning out the plate layout yourself,

 we strongly recommend that you test beforehand on your end using one or

-more dummy entries with the intended font.
+more dummy entries with a representative font.
 Any overset text for the actual

 imprints will be automatically truncated during output.
 If the longest